jannera/warp/README.md

 Status
 ===
-You can chat, you can move the ships and the demoserver works too.
+You can chat, you can fight with the ships, also with NPCs and the demoserver works too.
-Each player has his own fleet, that is read from JSON.
-JSON can be modified via web interface.
-You can shoot, and the damage model works.
+Fleetbuilding works and save in localStorage.

 ATM all code written is throw-away proto code.
 If more permanent solution will be looked at, language(s) and frameworks might totally change.

 Demo: http://warp.ext.vincit.fi (operational only when I start the server)

-Steps before Hackfest
-===
-* DONE Screen where you can move a spaceship around: UI, messaging, server side handling
-* Integrate Artemis (Entity System framework) to (at least) server
-* Chat-screen to list online users
-* DONE Demo running to ext.vincit.fi

-Steps
-===
-* DONE GWT based Chat Server + Client
-* DONE Better messaging system
-* Change Websocket library to one that really supports byte[] messaging
-* Ship/fleet building window

 Stuff Learned
 ===